tlc2880/pern-fullstack-auth/readme.md

 Authentication using JWT
 PostgreSQL Express React Node (PERN) full-stack app, integrates React frontend with Node.js backend.
+There is also a full CRUD of a todos table using Material UI as well as an eCommerce shopping cart with Stripe payment.

 💾 Setup - Backend
 Change to /server directory